-Mr Kehoe has been a practicing lawyer since 2002.
-Mr Kehoe has a broad range of experience in the legal and financial services industry in Ireland and internationally.
-Mr Kehoe is the Chief Executive Officer of KB Associates' AIFMD and UCITS authorised management company.
-Previously Mr Kehoe was responsible for both the legal and business development teams at KB Associates and was the Chief Executive Officer of the KB Associates' MiFID distribution firm in Malta.
+Mr Kehoe has been a lawyer since 2002 and has a broad range of experience at law firms in the U.S. and Ireland.
+Mr Kehoe was previously the CEO of KB Associates and, before that, was responsible for both the legal and business development teams at KB Associates.
+He also previously acted as the CEO of the KB Associates' MiFID distribution firm in Malta.

-Prior to joining KB Associates, Mr Kehoe was a managing partner at a New York City law firm and worked as an investment funds solicitor at a Dublin law firm.
+Prior to joining KB Associates, Mr Kehoe was a managing partner at a New York City law firm and worked as an investment funds solicitor in Dublin.

 Mr Kehoe holds a Bachelor of Science in Business from Fairfield University, a Juris Doctor law degree from New York Law School and a Diploma in International Investment Funds from the Law Society of Ireland.
-Mr Kehoe is admitted to the Roll of Solicitors in Ireland, England and Wales, and is a member of the New York, New Jersey and Connecticut Bars.
+He is admitted to the Roll of Solicitors in Ireland, England and Wales, and is a member of the New York, New Jersey and Connecticut Bars.